Variant Predicates

 Need more?

 The variant predicate offers a flexible API for testing if variants meet a condition.
-However, the genotype phenotype correlations are done on the individual level and the variant predicates are used as a component of the genotype predicate.
-The next sections show how to use variant predicates to assign individuals into groups.
+However, the genotype phenotype correlations are studied on the level of individuals.
+As described in Genotype classifiers, GPSEA uses the GenotypeClassifier API to assign individuals into non-overlapping classes.
+Variant predicates are essential for creating such classifier.
+We explain the details in the following sections.